Bandwidth/bandwidth-cli/README.md

 ? order 3 phone numbers?
 Yes
 Your order was placed.
 Awaiting order completion...

-setup successful.
-To order more numbers using this setup, use "bandwidth order category <quantity>" or "bandwidth order search <quantity>"

 orderDate: 2020-07-10T22:03:45.475Z
 note: Created a new number order for 3 numbers from RALEIGH, NC
 status: COMPLETE